 Whale watching and research

-As one of the few companies in the world combining whale watching and research, our two whale-watching operators, Whalesafari Andenes and Whale2Sea, offer a unique and highly educational experience with the whales off Andøya.
-Over the years, the companies have collaborated on a number of large- and small-scale research projects to increase knowledge about whales and marine life off Andøya and the surrounding areas.
+Over the years, the companies have collaborated on both large- and small-scale research projects, contributing to increased knowledge of whales and marine life off Andøya and the surrounding areas.

-We strive to contribute to science by providing scientists and students access to our vessels for data collection on trips, access to our ID catalogue, and more.
 We are also engaged in several collaborations with universities and other institutions involving dedicated research trips.
 Our main focus is on studying the behavioral ecology of male sperm whales.
-The ecology of males after they leave the breeding grounds at lower latitudes is poorly understood compared to the social groups of females and their offspring in the breeding grounds.
+The ecology of males after they leave the breeding grounds at lower latitudes is still poorly understood compared to the social groups of females and their offspring in the breeding grounds.

 Research on the ecology of male sperm whales

-In February 2021 Whale2Sea launched a two-year project, funded by the Regional Research Council Nordland, in collaboration with professor Audun Rikardsen from Tromsø University and one of the pioneers in sperm whale research, Dr Jonathan Gordon from Marine Ecological Research Ltd, UK.
+In February 2021 Whale2Sea launched a two-year project, funded by the Regional Research Council Nordland, in collaboration with professor Audun Rikardsen from Tromsø University and one of the pioneers in sperm whale research, dr Jonathan Gordon from Marine Ecological Research Ltd, UK.
 The project, which has been expanding with new collaborations, focuses on the following aspects of sperm whale ecology:

-Improving methods for acoustic detection of sperm whales to avoid unnecessary trips out to sea.
+• Improving methods for acoustic detection of sperm whales to avoid unnecessary trips out to sea.

-Acoustic behavior of sperm whales, with a focus on social interactions and the context of slow clicks and codas.
+• Acoustic behavior of sperm whales, with a focus on social interactions and the context of slow clicks and codas.

-Pollutant levels.
+• Pollutant levels.

-Determining the size structure and body condition of male sperm whales in the study area, with potential seasonal differences.
+• Determining the size structure and body condition of male sperm whales in the study area, with potential seasonal differences.

 We are proud to be at the forefront of scientific work on male sperm whales and grateful for the opportunity to give our visitors fascinating insights into the life of the sperm whales we see off Andøya.